David Ben

 He has been a professional magician, performer, entertainer and keynote speaker since 1990.
 Ben is known for his sleight-of-hand technique, his knowledge of magic history and his collection of magic.

-He is one of the founders of Magicana—a performing arts organization dedicated to the study, exploration and advancement of magic as a performing art—and currently serves its artistic director.
-He is the publisher and editor of Magicol, a journal of magic history and collectibles.
-He is the sole protégé of a fellow Canadian, twentieth century sleight-of-hand artist, Ross Bertram, and biographer (and representative of the Estate) of celebrated magician, Dai Vernon.
+He is one of the founders of Magicana—a performing arts organization dedicated to the study, exploration and advancement of magic as a performing art—and currently serves its as executive and artistic director.
+He is the sole protégé of a fellow Canadian, twentieth century sleight-of-hand artist, Ross Bertram, and biographer of celebrated magician, Dai Vernon.

 Early life and education

 Ben was born March 5, 1961, and raised in Toronto, Ontario, Canada.
 His interest in magic began after receiving the book, The Stein and Day Handbook of Magic by Marvin Kaye from his father in 1973.
 Ben's childhood interest turned into a lifelong passion after he watched the television special Doug Henning's World of Magic (1975).
 Ben became a frequent visitor to the Arcade Magic and Novelty Company in Toronto, and then Morrissey Magic Ltd. While in high school, Ben worked part-time at Morrissey Magic, learning the craft from Canadian magician and store founder, Herb Morrissey.

 In 1978, Ben acquired the book The Magic and Methods of Ross Bertram and in 1979, through Morrissey, Msgr.
 Vincent Foy and P. Howard Lyons, met the book's author, Ross Bertram.
 Ben studied magic with Bertram for six years (1980–86) and became Bertram's sole protégé.

 Ben graduated with a BA from University College of the University of Toronto (1983), an LLB from the University of Western Ontario (1987) and an LLM from the London School of Economics (1988).
 He articled at the firm of Macdonald & Hayden, was called to the bar in the province of Ontario in 1989, and joined the firm of Goodman, Phillips and Vineberg (now Goodmans) as a tax lawyer.

 However, in 1990, after producing a series of conventions, lectures and magic shows, Ben abandoned the conventional lawyer's life to pursue the art of magic.

 In 2019, Ben was a featured alumni by the University of Toronto in a video that highlights a summary of his work and contributions to magic.